EIRMC shares tips to stay safe while preparing Thanksgiving meals - Local News 8

 He says, Thanksgiving festivities only add to the risk of tragedy.

 "With our government restrictions, more people are going to be at home and more people are going to attempt cooking than they have done so in the past.
-We know that children are statistically at a higher risk for scalds burn," said Lemon.
+We know that children are statistically at a higher risk for scalds burn," Lemon said.

 Dr. Lemon suggests establishing a three-foot kid-free zone in the kitchen or cooking area.

 "Set a barrier where children should stay out of or put up a gate.
-The same kind of a gate that we use to protect kids from going downstairs could be protecting the kitchen," said Lemon.
+The same kind of a gate that we use to protect kids from going downstairs could be protecting the kitchen," Lemon said.

 As many get ready to bring the heat to their Thanksgiving feast we are asked to stay focus while cooking to reduce the risks brought on by a homemade turkey dinner.